stellar/go/services/horizon/internal/docs/reference/endpoints/path-finding.md

 The endpoint will not allow requests which provide both a `source_account` and a `source_assets` parameter.
 All requests must provide one or the other.
 The assets in `source_assets` are expected to be encoded using the following format:

-The native asset should be rendered as `"native"`.
-Issued assets should be rendered as `"Code:IssuerAccountID"`. `"Code"` must consist of alphanumeric ASCII characters.
-Stellar disallows asset codes of type `credit_alphanum12` that have fewer than 5 bytes.
-To represent an asset code with fewer than 5 characters we must pad the asset code with trailing "\x00" characters.
-For example, the 12-byte asset code ABC is represented as "ABC\x00\x00".
+The native asset should be represented as `"native"`.
+Issued assets should be represented as `"Code:IssuerAccountID"`. `"Code"` must consist of alphanumeric ASCII characters.

 ### curl Example Request